Augustwise/museum_kpi/README.md

 ```

 `routes/expos.js` shows how authenticated routes work.
 It applies the
-authentication middleware, then uses the `Expo` model to read or mutate data.
+authentication middleware, then uses the expo model helpers to read or mutate
-For instance, `router.post('/')` checks for a duplicate `expoId`, constructs a
+data.
+For instance, `router.post('/')` checks for a duplicate `expoId`, inserts
-new document, and saves it before replying with `201`.
+a new record, and replies with `201`.

 The data layer lives in `models/`.
-Each file defines a Mongoose schema and
+Each module wraps SQL queries on top of the
-model. `models/User.js` enforces things like a unique, trimmed email and
+shared MySQL pool. `models/userModel.js` enforces things like a unique, trimmed
-restricts `gender` to either `male` or `female`, while `models/Expo.js` (not
+email and restricts `gender` to either `male` or `female`, while
-shown here) describes the fields stored for exhibitions.
+`models/expoModel.js` describes the fields stored for exhibitions and returns
+objects shaped for the API.

 Reusable request helpers belong in `middleware/`.
 Currently `middleware/auth.js`
 parses the `Authorization` header, verifies the JWT (falling back to a sensible